-We have audited Pinellas County Education Foundation, Inc. and Subsidiary's (the "Foundation") compliance with the types of compliance requirements described in the Department of Financial Services' State Projects Compliance Supplement that could have a direct and material effect on each of Pinellas County Education Foundation, Inc. and Subsidiary's major state projects for the year ended June 30, 2020.
-Pinellas County Education Foundation, Inc. and Subsidiary's major state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Pinellas County Education Foundation, Inc. and Subsidiary's (the "Foundation") compliance with the types of compliance requirements described in the Department of Financial Services' State Projects Compliance Supplement that could have a direct and material effect on Pinellas County Education Foundation, Inc. and Subsidiary's major state project for the year ended June 30, 2021.
+Pinellas County Education Foundation, Inc. and Subsidiary's major state project is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.